OSGeo/grass/doc/development/style_guide.md

 It is highly recommended to install and use [pre-commit](https://pre-commit.com) before submitting any new or modified code or any other content.
-The pre-commit Git hooks set checks validity and executes automated formatting for a range of file formats, including C/C++ and Python.
+The pre-commit uses Git hooks to check validity and executes automated formatting for a range of file formats, including C/C++ and Python.
 Pre-commit installs all necessary tools in a virtual environment upon first use.